Egress Gateway Best Practices

 FAQ

-First confirm if the CiliumEgressGatewayPolicy configuration method is correct.
-In TKE environment, ensure that egressGateway's nodeSelector only selects one node, and egressIP must be configured as that node's internal IP, otherwise connectivity issues may occur.
+First, verify the CiliumEgressGatewayPolicy configuration.
+In TKE environments, ensure that egressGateway.nodeSelector selects only one node, and egressIP must be set to that node's internal IP.
+Otherwise, connectivity issues may occur.

-You can also log into the cilium pod on the egress node and execute cilium-dbg bpf egress list to view current egress bpf rules on the node:
+You can also log into the cilium pod on the egress node and run cilium-dbg bpf egress list to check the egress BPF rules on the current node:

 $ kubectl -n kube-system exec -it cilium-nz5hd -- bash